 In order to meet the needs of a rapidly growing nation, the Salvatorian Sisters are in the process of constructing a new primary school building outside the city of Dar es Salaam in Buyuni, Tanzania.
 After being connected with The Sisters, the student-lead chapter of Engineers Without Borders at Michigan State University designed a rainwater harvesting system for this school.
 The implementation of this project in the rural area will benefit the 600 students and teachers that will eventually be using the school.
 In the future, MSU-EWB plans to continue addressing this issue by evolving a multi-phase project for a rainwater collection, purification, and distribution system.

 After designing the system, the first step of this program is to now install the rainwater collection system at the partially built school, which will incorporate a gutter system, tanks with a first flush system, and an overflow system.
 The water will be non-potable at first but can be used for cleaning, crop irrigation, water for animals, and flushing toilets.
 The overall goal of the program will be to eventually design, implement, and sustain a water treatment, filtration, collection, and distribution system in order to provide potable water to the school.

-In the future, the Tanzania group hopes to continue working with the Salvatorian Sisters to provide them with potable water from the rainwater harvesting system as well drilling a new well.
+In the future, the Tanzania group hopes to continue working with the Salvatorian Sisters to provide them with potable water from the rainwater harvesting system as well exploring other projects to bring them clean water.
 There is still engineering to be done!